Carol Kraus Lauffer

 Carol has more than 30 years of experience in economic development and management.
 She began her career at the University City Science Center in Philadelphia where she managed the Ben Franklin Partnership’s grant program for incubators and other small business assistance programs.

 As a dedicated member of the industry, Carol has served on association boards, including the International Business Innovation Association (InBIA, formerly NBIA) and the International Economic Development Council (IEDC).
 She held the post of Chair of the Board of Directors of InBIA in 2010-11.
-Carol is a course instructor for both organizations’ certification programs, and a frequent speaker on best practices for business acceleration/incubation, entrepreneurial support organizations and targeting technology clusters for economic development.
+Carol is a course instructor for both organizations’ certification programs, and a frequent speaker on best practices for business acceleration/incubation and entrepreneurial support programs, strengthening entrepreneurial ecosystems, and targeting technology clusters for economic development.